FAQ icon

 • Personal Statement

-• Academic/Intellectual Letter (typically a professor or instructor): One letter assessing the applicant’s intellectual curiosity, preparedness for university study, receptivity to feedback, and/or perseverance.
-If you are applying to the secondary program, a letter from a professor or instructor from the content area in which you are seeking certification is preferred.
+• Academic Letter: one required letter assessing the applicant’s intellectual curiosity, preparedness for university study, receptivity to feedback, and/or perseverance.
+If you are applying to the secondary program, your letter must be from a professor or post-secondary instructor from the content area in which you are seeking certification.

 • 1-2 pages